EdoardoMongardi/nyuenc/readme.md

 A simple UNIX shell encryption utility in C that applies secure transformation to command-line input and output.

-## Repository Name

-**nyuenc**

-## Short Description

-nyuenc is a lightweight tool for encrypting and decrypting command-line arguments or piped input using a symmetric cipher.
-It supports customizable keys, various cipher modes (ECB, CBC), and integrates seamlessly into shell pipelines.

 ## Contents

 - **nyuenc.c**: Main source file implementing parsing of arguments, key handling, and encryption/decryption routines.